-IKOY was founded in Winnipeg in 1968, drawing its moniker from the names of its principle designers: Roy Isaac (I), Ron Keenberg (K), Stan Osaka (O) and Jim Yamashita (Y).
+IKOY was founded in Winnipeg in 1968, drawing its moniker from the names of its principle designers: Roy Izen (I), Ron Keenberg (K), Stan Osaka (O) and Jim Yamashita (Y).

 Early projects included the 1971 design of an apartment block at 444 Kennedy Street in Winnipeg and a contract for the interior design of the University of Manitoba Student Union Building (Number Ten Architectural Group, 65 Chancellor’s Circle, 1966-69).
 Following these commissions the firm cut its teeth on public housing projects in Winnipeg, Saskatchewan and Alberta, including the 1973 Westboine Village Housing Co-operative (32 Shelmerdine Drive), and St. Andrew’s Place (425 Ellen Street, Winnipeg, 1974).